 Wondering how to be productive at home with a baby?
 We moms want to both get stuff done + care for our kids.
 Don’t miss these secrets to doing it all!
-Plus get a free guide, “How To Start An Infant Sleep Schedule” to help you find time to accomplish your goals.
+Plus get my free “How to Declutter” checklist to help you become even more productive.
 Click this button to download:

 Today I’m excited to introduce my friend, fellow military spouse and mom, Noralee Jones!

 Noralee blogs over at MrsNavyMama.com and I’ve come to realize that she’s a master of productivity.

 She’s going to share with you all about how to be productive at home, which is something she mastered long before having her four children.
 But I’m pretty sure she’s almost perfected it by now.

 Noralee and I have followed each other around the country, ending up at nearby duty stations multiple times.
 Both of our third kiddos even had the same scheduled c-section date in San Diego, though my daughter pulled a fast one and decided to come early.

 Don’t miss all of Noralee’s incredible tips that will make your life as a new mama sooooooo much easier!
 I’ve already learned some awesome hacks in the process of preparing this post.
 Yay!